miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Confession:
 +Restored laptop, turnstile, gestures, three cage dancers and a DJ.
 +Added line to get rid of the turnstile and fixed cross camera bug.
++Made Patty go behind the church as the alley is much too crowded.
 Fixed blocking Confession barkeeper and Venus giving right payments.
 Restored missing Venus reaction to persuading Boris to give up dept.
 Added short-time club replacement for Venus in case you killed her.